- DISC General Information

 - Return to Previous Page

-The range of Criminal Justice interventions we currently deliver include;
+The range of services we offer currently constitute:-

 In April 2009 there were 11623 young people held in custody.
 The Prison Reform trust believes that over thirds of those held are likely to re-offend within two years.